 Parking: $5 for a day use parking permit, available at a kiosk in the trailhead parking lot.

-Other Activities: Mountain biking, rock climbing, wine tasting, jeep tours, Native American arts and crafts.
+Other Activities: Mountain biking, rock climbing, horseback riding, wine tasting, jeep tours, Native American arts and crafts.

 Santa Fe, New Mexico

 To be fully transparent, we screwed up.
 We thought that it was a 6 hour drive from Sedona to Santa Fe.
 We were wrong.
 It was more like 8 hours, which meant we arrived at the Luxx Hotel in Santa Fe much later than expected at around 9:30pm.
 This hotel has a quirky zen inspired design, but great location near the Plaza and a last minute deal.